LawrenceHunt/CV/README.md

 ## Lawrence Hunt
 *Former Advertising Creative looking for a new challenge as a Jr Full-Stack Developer*

-For five years I worked in the creative departments of various ad agencies, first as a copywriter and then as an Art Director.
+For five years I have worked in the creative departments of some leading ad agencies, first as a Copywriter and then as an Art Director.
-After graduating from Europe's top coding bootcamp, I have fallen for the craftsmanship and rigour that a programming career offers.
-I now want to apply my creative experience and problem solving skills to developing great online experiences.
+Now, after graduating from Europe's top coding bootcamp, I'm hooked on programming - and looking to apply my skills to building great online experiences.

 Ambitious and team-driven, I am confident in my ability to contribute from day one and pick up any new technology quickly.
 I am looking for a Junior Full Stack role in an agile environment where my creative experience will be valued, and I can continue to learn as quickly as I have been.